kozodoi/fairness/README.md

 ## Installation

-You can instal the latest stable package version from CRAN by running:
+You can install the latest stable package version from [CRAN](https://cran.r-project.org/package=fairness) by running:

 ```r
 install.packages('fairness')